 He achieved Fellowship of the Institute of Chartered Shipbrokers by examination in 1979 and since 1983 has served on the ICS International Controlling Council, the International Membership Committee and the UK & Ireland Zone Committee.
-He was on the London & South East Branch Committee from 1983 until 2017, including its Education Officer 2000 – 2015, Chairman 2005-2007 and Vice Chairman 2015-2017.
+He has served on the London & South East Branch Committee since 1983, including its Education Officer 2000 – 2015, Chairman 2005-2007 and Vice Chairman 2015-2017.
 Jeffrey has been a Fellow of the Chartered Institute of Arbitrators since 1997 (Associate since 1979), is an active Supporting Member of the London Maritime Arbitrators Association (LMAA) and has been an arbitrator (both sole and tribunal) since 1994 and an expert witness since 1983.
 He has been on the controlling council of the International Commodity and Shipping Arbitration Service (ICSAS) since its creation in 2005.

 Since 1984 he has been lecturing on maritime commercial subjects and law at universities and colleges throughout the UK.
 Since 2002 he is the founder director and principal lecturer of METL (Maritime Education & Training Ltd), a college in central London which prepares examinees for the ICS worldwide exams in eight core subjects.
 Since 2007 he is a Visiting Professor at the UN IMO’s World Maritime University in Malmo and at the Shanghai Maritime University and is a frequent presenter at conferences and masterclass workshops worldwide.
 For many years he has contributed to trade magazines and books and is currently editing the 12th edition of a long-established textbook on Chartering.
 Jeffrey provides maritime and commodities commercial claims consultancy and training through Interlink International Trading (UK) Ltd which he founded in 1994.
 His clients include oil majors, commodity traders, shipowners, P&I Clubs, shipbrokers, law firms, banks, governments and international shipping organisations.